-As pictured here, nitrogen has larger molecules than hydrogen or oxygen.
-In theory, this makes it less likely to escape through the semi-permeable tire liner, causing the tire to lose less air over the same time period as regular air.
+As pictured here, nitrogen has larger molecules than oxygen.
+In theory, this makes it less likely to escape through the semi-permeable tire liner, causing the tire to lose less pressure over the same time interval as regular air.

-Regardless of how stable nitrogen is in theory, your tires will still lose air pressure over time.
-While some places will fill your tires with nitrogen for free, many places do not.
-This means you may end up paying more money for air that will still need to be checked frequently.
+Regardless of how stable nitrogen is in theory, your tires will still lose pressure over time; nitrogen is not immune to the typical expansion and contraction of pressure in a tire due to temperature changes.
+While some automotive shops will fill your tires with nitrogen for free, many will charge.
+This means you may end up paying more to fil your tires, which will still need to be checked frequently.

 How do I know if my tires have nitrogen in them now?

 The most common way to determine if your tires have compressed air or nitrogen is by the color of your tires’ valve caps.